Prodigi + Shopify: Eight essential checks before you launch

 You can check our detailed shipping information through your account.

 When adding these shipping prices to your store, you should use Shopify’s price-based shipping with a minimum order value of zero and no maximum order value to make sure your shipping charges are applied to all orders.

 Shopify offers a variety of ways to configure your shipping: by geographical zone, weight, basket value, and so on.
 Prodigi does not force or expect you to use any particular shipping pricing model.
 You should set up your shipping prices in a way that makes sense for your business.

 You should consider:

-- Our actual detailed shipping costs to you
+- Our precise shipping costs

 - Your product range

 - Your primary geographic market